AlexisMayer/alexismayer.github.io/README.md

   - `index.html`: The main entry point of the website.
   - `common/`: Global styles and scripts.
-  - `features/`: Contains subdirectories for each distinct feature (e.g., `products`, `services`).
+  - `features/`: Contains subdirectories for each distinct feature (e.g., `services`).
 Each feature directory co-locates its HTML, CSS, JS, and specific assets.
   - `assets/`: Global assets like images or fonts not tied to a specific feature.

 ## Getting Started